pjcavalcanti/SimplexEmbeddingGPT/README.md

 ## Acknowledgements

+This project was funded by the Program for Young Leaders of UG Research Groups - IDUB junG of the University of Gdańsk.
 Some functions in this repository are inspired on the work of Jonathan Gross, Stelios Sfakianakis, and Mathew Weiss, who we hereby acknowledge.

 ## Contributing